Exotic to standard bottomonium transitions: LO transitions

 which with $\la=0$ also applies to $h_b(m^1P_1)$ states. $\hat{e}_{m_j}$ are the usual polarization vectors with $m_j$ the eigenvalue of $J_3$.
-The matrix elements for the production of single $\pi^0,\,\eta$ or $\eta'$ can be obtained from the $U(1)_A$ anomaly using the mixing scheme from Ref.~\cite{Kroll:2005sd} which we briefly summarize in Appendix~\ref{Ap:krollm}.
+The matrix elements for the production of a single $\pi^0,\,\eta$ or $\eta'$ can be obtained from the $U(1)_A$ anomaly using a mixing scheme~\cite{Bramon:1997va,Feldmann:1998vh,Kroll:2005sd,Escribano:2020jdy}.
+We will use the mixing scheme of Ref.~\cite{Kroll:2005sd} which we briefly summarize in Appendix~\ref{Ap:krollm}.
 Further kinematically allowed final states do exist, but are left for a future work.
-We arrive at the following transition amplitude
+We arrive at the following transition amplitude:

-with $\omega_P$ given in Eqs.~\eqref{ompi0}-\eqref{ometap} and we have used the following short-hand notation for the remaining integration of the radial wave functions
+with $\omega_P$ given in Eqs.~\eqref{ompi0}-\eqref{ometap} and we have used the following short-hand notation for the remaining integration of the radial wave functions:

 which we evaluate numerically.